onwongjan2002/CKA-Certification-Course-2025/Day 31 Part 1/README.md

 ## ⭐ Support the Project
 If this **repository** helps you, give it a ⭐ to show your support and help others discover it!

-Here’s the revised version of your pre-requisites section without the book emoji:

 ---

 ### Pre-Requisites for Day 31